wheelercj/email-linter/README.md

 ## download

+Either:

+* run `go get github.com/wheelercj/email-linter`
-[Download here](https://github.com/wheelercj/email-linter/releases).
+* or [download here](https://github.com/wheelercj/email-linter/releases).
 Binaries are available for several platforms.
 Optionally, you can add the executable file's path to your computer's PATH environment variable to make the app easier to run.

 ## what are single-use email addresses?